Terms of Business

 We expressly reserve the right to render “interim statute bills” where appropriate.
 An interim statute bill is a final bill for the work done during the period which the bill is stated to cover.

-If a bill is not paid within 14 days, we may not continue dealing with your matter until the bill is paid in full and we may not accept further instructions from you on this or any other matter.
+Also, if a bill is not paid within 14 days, we may decide not to continue dealing with your matter until the bill is paid in full.
+We may also not accept further instructions from you on this or any other matter.
 We will also exercise a lien over any relevant papers or goods until the bill is paid in full.

 Where a third party is paying some or all of your legal costs any interest recovered belongs to us unless agreed otherwise.